Heritage Auctions: History

-In 1982, Heritage Auctions became an equal partnership between two collectors, Steve Ivy and Jim Halperin.
+In 1982, Heritage Auctions became a partnership between two collectors, Steve Ivy and Jim Halperin.
 In 1967, Ivy dropped out of the University of Texas at Austin to form Steve Ivy Rare Coin Co. in Dallas, Texas.
-In 1971, Halperin founded New England Rare Coin Galleries while still a freshman at Harvard University and would also later drop out of school.
-It was Ivy who first formed Heritage Auctions in Dallas in 1976 from his earlier, smaller business.
-The two often met at industry trade shows and auctions.
-In 1982, Halperin sold his Boston-based business and moved to Dallas to join Ivy.
-With him, he brought Marc Emory, a partner who heads what is now part of Heritage's European operations.
-Greg Rohan joined the company in 1986 and is now president of the company.
-Besides Ivy, Halperin, Rohan, and Emory, the company includes four other partners: Paul Minshull, Ryan Carroll, Todd Imhof, and Cristiano Bierrenbach.
+Ivy formed Heritage Auctions in Dallas in 1976.

+In 1982, Halperin sold his Boston-based business and relocated to Dallas to join Ivy.
+Alongside him, he brought Marc Emory, a partner who currently oversees a segment of Heritage's European operations.
+Another key addition to the company was Greg Rohan, who joined in 1986 and now serves as the president of the company.
+Besides Ivy, Halperin, Rohan, and Emory, the company includes other partners: Paul Minshull, Ryan Carroll, Todd Imhof, Cristiano Bierrenbach, Todd Hignite, Dustin Johnston, Joe Maddalena, Sarah Miller, Sam Spiegel and Ryan Carroll.

-In 1996, the company launched a website to allow the sale and purchase of coins in online auctions.
-This allowed Heritage to grow its list of potential sellers and buyers.
-At the urging of Halperin, Heritage began expanding its business model to include collectibles beyond numismatics by first including auctions of comic books in 2001.
-The company launched a memorabilia department in 2003 and its first auction was valued at about $2 million.
-In the mid-2000s, Heritage entered the music, entertainment, and film memorabilia market.
-By April 2006, the auction house was holding its third biennial auction of collectibles that once belonged to famous actors, musicians, directors, and other filmmakers.
-The collections sold at the auctions included many props, set pieces, and apparel from the sets of notable films and television series in history as well as personal effects of several musical artists.
+In 2003, the company introduced a memorabilia department, which hosted its inaugural auction valued at approximately $2 million.

 In 2010, Heritage launched its luxury items division, which includes jewelry, handbags, and other accessories.
 In some instances, rare items from these auctions have sold for over two hundred thousand dollars.
 By 2013, the auction house was also auctioning modern and contemporary art including works by artists such as Pablo Picasso, Andy Warhol, Joan Mitchell, and Edward Ruscha.

-Right after the outbreak of the covid-19 pandemic, between April 20 and 27, the auction house's online sales totaled $41 million, 10% of the annual online sales of the entire previous year ($483 million in 2019).
-Heritage Auctions achieved sales in excess of $1.45 billion during 2022, not including the $103.5 million charity auction by Heritage of Dmitry Muratov's Nobel Peace Prize, from which 100% of proceeds were paid to UNICEF to fund humanitarian refugee relief.
+In the immediate aftermath of the onset of the COVID-19 pandemic the company's online sales amounted to $41 million.
+This figure accounted for approximately 10% of the entire previous year's annual online sales, which had reached $483 million in 2019.
+In the year 2022, Heritage Auctions accomplished sales surpassing $1.45 billion.
+This figure does not include the charity auction organized by Heritage for Dmitry Muratov's Nobel Peace Prize, which brought $103.5 million.
+The entirety of these proceeds was directed towards UNICEF to support humanitarian initiatives for refugee relief.

+In 2023 Heritage Auctions was ranked third among Western auction houses with total sales of $1.76 billion.
+In 2024, Heritage Auctions' annual total sales reached $1.867 billion, the highest recorded in its history.